FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/Run_first_time_ux/declaring_additional_users.md

 {
     "title": "Declaring  additional users",
     "linkTitle": "Declaring additional users",
     "weight": "230"
-}# <span id="Declaring_additional_users"></span>Declaring additional users

-If Transfer CFT is to be run by users other than the holder of the account from which Transfer CFT was installed, these users must be added to the environment.
+}If Transfer CFT is to be run by users other than the holder of the account from which Transfer CFT was installed, these users must be added to the environment.

 In all subsequent definitions, it is assumed that Transfer CFT is installed,